Amer: An Arabian Legend

-Jassim Al-Rumaihi has worked as a reporter at Al Jazeeera News channel, and recently joined the Supreme Legacy for Delivery and Projects, the body responsible for hosting the 2022 World Cup, as a Media Relations Specialist.
+Jassim Al-Rumaihi has worked as a reporter at Al Jazeera News channel, and joined the Supreme Legacy for Delivery and Projects, the body responsible for hosting the 2022 World Cup, as a Media Relations Specialist.
 At Northwestern University in Qatar, he took several classes in film production.
-‘The Palm Tree’ won the Made in Qatar Award at the Ajyal Youth Film Festival in 2015.
+‘The Palm Tree’ won the Made in Qatar Award at the Ajyal Film Festival in 2015.
 His second documentary ‘Amer: The Arabian Legend’, won the same prize at Ajyal in 2016 and was screened in several international festivals.

 Awards and Festival History